 Exploring the sights mentioned above is a pleasant and rewarding activity, but a key component of any sightseeing excursion is the opportunity to take a break and recharge your batteries with food and drink.
 Here are a few of the refreshment stops we took while wandering around Prague Castle and Hradcany.

 On our way up from the metro at Malastranske to Prague Castle, we came across a small cafe with tables on terraces, tucked away at the side of this uphill walkway.
 Although we were not long into our sightseeing day, we were tempted to stop for a lager and to take in the view over the terraced gardens and Mala Strana below.
 We were so taken with it, that we stopped here for a drink the next time we passed by.

-It happened that we were in Prague for a National holiday.
+There was a National holiday in Prague while we were there.
 St. Wenceslas Day, the Day of the Czech Statehood falls on 28th September.
 We noticed that there was a wine festival on this day in the St. Wenceslas vineyard, up by Prague Castle.
 It was being held in the grounds of Villa Richter, just at top of Stare Zamecke schody, to the east of the castle, so we decided to investigate.